 - Notably, 81% of respondents who do not currently have a CMA certification intend to pursue one in the future.

 Obviously, a lot changes every year, so let’s dive into some of the biggest highlights from the 2021 global CMA salary survey.

 CMA Salary and Compensation

-The global mean and median salary of CMAs has declined quite a bit since 2015, where they were $65,868 and $49,410 respectively.
-Now, the global mean and median salaries are $54,401 and $40,000.
+In the first-ever survey, in 2015, global mean and median base salaries for IMA members were $65,868 and $49,410 respectively.
+Now, global mean and median salaries for IMA members are $72,430 and $60,000.

 The Influence of the CMA Designation: CMA vs Non-CMA Compensation